MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data.md

 You can also use the [DeleteObjects](DeleteObjects.md) command of the finsql.exe.

-##  <a name="UninstallOldProduct"></a> Task 6: Uninstall (optional) the old product and install the new product
+##  <a name="UninstallOldProduct"></a> Task 6:  Uninstall the old product (optional) and install the new product (already done for multtenant?)
-Uninstall the old [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], and then install [!INCLUDE[nav2018_md](../developer/includes/nav2018_md.md)].
+Uninstall the old [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], and then install [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-As a minimum, you must install the following [!INCLUDE[nav2018_md](../developer/includes/nav2018_md.md)] components: Client (with the Development Environment), Modern Development Environment, Administration Tools, Server, and SQL Server Components.
+As a minimum, you must install the following [!INCLUDE[prodshort](../developer/includes/prodshort.md)] components: Client (with the Development Environment), Modern Development Environment, Administration Tools, Server, and SQL Server Components.
 You can install these components by choosing the **Custom** option during Setup.
 For more information, see [Custom Option](Custom-option.md).

-## Task 7: Clear Dynamics NAV Server instance and debugger breakpoint records from old database
+## Task 7: Clear Dynamics NAV Server instance and debugger breakpoint records from old database (single-tenant only)
 Clear all records from the **dbo.Server Instance** and  **dbo.Debugger Breakpoint** tables in the database in SQL Server.

 1. If you did not uninstall the old [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], make sure that you stop the old server instance, and close any tools that connect to the database, such as the Dynamics NAV Administration Tool and [!INCLUDE[nav_dev_short](../developer/includes/nav_dev_short_md.md)].